 Any loss of business from existing customers or our inability to attract new customers due to a decline in demand for natural gas, NGLs, or oil could have a material adverse effect on our revenues and results of operations.
-In addition, significant price fluctuations for natural gas, NGL and oil commodities could materially affect our profitability
+In addition, significant price fluctuations for natural gas, NGL and oil commodities could materially affect our profitability.

-We may be impacted by competition from other midstream, transportation and storage and retail marketing companies.
+We are affected by competition from other midstream, transportation, terminalling and storage and retail marketing companies.

 We experience competition in all of our business segments.
-With respect to our intrastate transportation and storage segment, our principal areas of competition include obtaining natural gas supplies for the Southeast Texas System, North Texas System and HPL System and natural gas transportation customers for our transportation pipeline systems.
+With respect to our midstream operations, we compete for both natural gas supplies and customers for our services.
 Our competitors include major integrated oil companies, interstate and intrastate pipelines and companies that gather, compress, treat, process, transport, store and market natural gas.

 Our natural gas and NGL transportation pipelines and storage facilities compete with other interstate and intrastate pipeline companies and storage providers in the transportation and storage of natural gas.
 The principal elements of competition among pipelines are rates, terms of service, access to sources of supply and the flexibility and reliability of service.
 Natural gas and NGLs also competes with other forms of energy, including electricity, coal, fuel oils and renewable or alternative energy.
-Competition among fuels and energy supplies is primarily based on price; however, non-price factors, including governmental regulation, environmental impacts, efficiency, ease of use and handling, and the availability of subsidies and tax benefits also affects competitive outcomes.
+Competition among fuels and energy supplies is primarily based on price; however, non-price factors, including governmental regulation, environmental impacts, efficiency. ease of use and handling, and the availability of subsidies and tax benefits also affects competitive outcomes.